rolling-scopes-school/tasks/tasks/train-a/sign-up.md

 - Change the email
   - **Action**: Start editing the email to any other one.
   - **Expected Result**:
-    - Error "_Account with this email already exists_" are removed for Email field.
+    - Error "_Account with this email already exists_" is removed for Email field.
     - There are no errors if Email contains value in correct format (match regular expression).
 "Register" button is active.
     - Error message "_Incorrect email_" is displayed under Email field if it contains value in wrong format (does not match regular expression).
 "Register" button is disabled.
     - Error message "_Required_" is displayed if Email field is empty.
 "Register" button is disabled.